MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-IV-Federal-Crop-Insurance-Corporation-Department-Agriculture/part-407-Area-Risk-Protection-Insurance-Regulations/section-407.9.md

 ##### § 407.9 Area risk protection insurance policy. #####

-Link to an amendment published at 85 FR 38754, June 29, 2020.

-This insurance is available for the 2017 and succeeding years.
+This insurance is available for the 2021 and succeeding years.

 [FCIC policies]Department of AgricultureFederal Crop Insurance CorporationArea Risk Protection Insurance Policy[Reinsured policies](Appropriate title for insurance provider)(This is a continuous policy.
 Refer to Section 2.)[FCIC policies]

 Area Risk Protection Insurance (ARPI) provides protection against widespread loss of revenue or widespread loss of yield in a county.
 Individual farm revenues and yields are not considered under ARPI and it is possible that your individual farm may experience reduced revenue or reduced yield and you do not receive an indemnity under ARPI.

-This is an insurance policy issued by the FCIC, a United States government agency, under the provisions of the Federal Crop Insurance Act (7 U.S.C.
+This is an insurance policy issued by FCIC, under the provisions of the Federal Crop Insurance Act (7 U.S.C.
 1501-1524) (Act).
 All provisions of the policy and rights and responsibilities of the parties are specifically subject to the Act.
-The provisions of the policy may not be waived or modified in any way by us, your insurance agent or any employee of USDA.
-Procedures (handbooks, underwriting rules, manuals, memoranda, and bulletins), issued by us and published on the Risk Management Agency's (RMA) website at *http://www.rma.usda.gov/* or a successor website, will be used in the administration of this policy, including the adjustment of any loss or claim submitted hereunder.
+The provisions of the policy may not be waived or modified in any way by us, your insurance agent, or any employee of USDA.
+FCIC procedures (handbooks, underwriting rules, manuals, memoranda, and bulletins), and published on the Risk Management Agency's (RMA) website at *www.rma.usda.gov* or a successor website, will be used in the administration of this policy, including the adjustment of any loss or claim submitted under this policy.
 Throughout this policy, “you” and “your” refer to the insured shown on the accepted application and “we,” “us,” and “our” refer to FCIC.
 Unless the context indicates otherwise, the use of the plural form of a word includes the singular and the singular form of the word includes the plural.

 AGREEMENT TO INSURE: In return for the commitment to pay a premium, and subject to all of the provisions of this policy, we agree with you to provide the insurance as stated in this policy.
-If there is a conflict among the Act, the regulations published at 7 CFR chapter IV, and the procedures as issued by us, the order of priority is: (1) the Act; (2) the regulations; and (3) the procedures as issued by us, with (1) controlling (2), etc. If there is a conflict between the policy provisions published at 7 CFR part 407 and the administrative regulations published at 7 CFR part 400, the policy provisions published at 7 CFR part 407 control.
-The order of priority among the policy is: (1) the Catastrophic Risk Protection Endorsement, as applicable; (2) Special Provisions; (3) actuarial documents; (4) the applicable Commodity Exchange Price Provisions; (5) the Crop Provisions; and (6) these Basic Provisions, with (1) controlling (2), etc.
+If there is a conflict between the Act, the regulations in 7 CFR chapter IV, and FCIC procedures, the order of precedence is: (1) The Act; (2) the regulations; and (3) FCIC procedures.
+If there is a conflict between the policy provisions in 7 CFR part 407 and the administrative regulations in 7 CFR part 400, the policy provisions published at 7 CFR part 407 apply.
+The order of precedence for the policy is: (1) The Catastrophic Risk Protection Endorsement, as applicable; (2) Special Provisions; (3) actuarial documents; (4) the applicable Commodity Exchange Price Provisions; (5) the Crop Provisions; and (6) these Basic Provisions.

 [Reinsured policies]

 Area Risk Protection Insurance (ARPI) provides protection against widespread loss of revenue or widespread loss of yield in a county.
 Individual farm revenues and yields are not considered under ARPI and it is possible that your individual farm may experience reduced revenue or reduced yield and not receive an indemnity under ARPI.

-This insurance policy is reinsured by the FCIC under the provisions of Subtitle A of the Federal Crop Insurance Act (7 U.S.C.
+This insurance policy is reinsured by FCIC under the provisions of Subtitle A of the Federal Crop Insurance Act (7 U.S.C.
 1501-1524) (Act).
 All provisions of the policy and rights and responsibilities of the parties are specifically subject to the Act.
-The provisions of the policy may not be waived or varied in any way by us, our insurance agent or any other contractor or employee of ours or any employee of USDA.
-We will use the procedures (handbooks, underwriting rules, manuals, memoranda, and bulletins), as issued by FCIC and published on the Risk Management Agency (RMA's) website at *http://www.rma.usda.gov/* or a successor website, in the administration of this policy, including the adjustment of any loss or claim submitted hereunder.
+The provisions of the policy may not be waived or varied in any way by us, our insurance agent or any other contractor or employee of ours, or any employee of USDA.
+We will use FCIC procedures (handbooks, underwriting rules, manuals, memoranda, and bulletins), published on the Risk Management Agency (RMA's) website at *www.rma.usda.gov* or a successor website, in the administration of this policy, including the adjustment of any loss or claim submitted under this policy.
 In the event that we cannot pay your loss because we are insolvent or are otherwise unable to perform our duties under our reinsurance agreement with FCIC, FCIC will become your insurer, make all decisions in accordance with the provisions of this policy, including any loss payments, and be responsible for any amounts owed.
 No state guarantee fund will be liable for your loss.

 Throughout this policy, “you” and “your” refer to the insured shown on the accepted application and “we,” “us,” and “our” refer to the insurance provider providing insurance.
 Unless the context indicates otherwise, the use of the plural form of a word includes the singular and the singular form of the word includes the plural.

 AGREEMENT TO INSURE: In return for the commitment to pay a premium, and subject to all of the provisions of this policy, we agree with you to provide the insurance as stated in this policy.
-If there is a conflict among the Act, the regulations published at 7 CFR chapter IV, and the procedures as issued by FCIC, the order of priority is: (1) the Act; (2) the regulations; and (3) the procedures as issued by FCIC, with (1) controlling (2), etc. If there is a conflict between the policy provisions published at 7 CFR part 407 and the administrative regulations published at 7 CFR part 400, the policy provisions published at 7 CFR part 407 control.
-The order of priority among the policy is: (1) the Catastrophic Risk Protection Endorsement, as applicable; (2) Special Provisions; (3) actuarial documents; (4) Commodity Exchange Price Provisions; (5) the Crop Provisions; and (6) these Basic Provisions, with (1) controlling (2), etc.
+If there is a conflict between the Act, the regulations in 7 CFR chapter IV, and FCIC procedures, the order of precedence is: (1) The Act; (2) the regulations; and (3) FCIC procedures.
+If there is a conflict between the policy provisions in 7 CFR part 407 and the administrative regulations in 7 CFR part 400, the policy provisions in 7 CFR part 407 apply.
+The order of precedence among the policy is: (1) The Catastrophic Risk Protection Endorsement, as applicable; (2) Special Provisions; (3) actuarial documents; (4) Commodity Exchange Price Provisions; (5) the Crop Provisions; and (6) these Basic Provisions.

 *Terms and Conditions**Basic Provisions*1.
 Definitions